 If the .PST file that you want to import is larger than 12 GB and less than 20 GB.

 If the file format is .EML, .MSG, or .NSF

 Guidelines to use the Import Data feature:

-.PST file names should not contain commas, special or double-byte characters.
+.PST file names should not contain commas.
+However, special or double-byte characters are allowed.

 .PST files cannot be password protected.

 Run scanpst.exe, a utility included with Microsoft® Outlook, to determine if your PST files are corrupt before uploading the data to ensure the ingestion of the PST's into the archive.

 A message size limit of 50 MB is applicable for imported and journaled email messages.
 Any oversized messages will not be imported.
 A report is provided for any message that exceeds this limit.

 Non-email items such as drafts, tasks, and calendar entries are not imported.
 Read receipts and calendar notice acceptances can be imported.